vakor50/SimpleList/README.md

 - Include option to delete tasks
 - Clock along header:  Tuesday, Oct.
 3, 2017		10:51 PM
 - tasks are stored in browser localStorage
+- on submit, move focus to the task input box